 The dissertation committee is composed of at least three and no more than five members, but the majority of members and the committee chair must have an appointment in the department.
 Committee members may be tenured, tenure track and full-time RTPC (research, teaching, practice, clinical) faculty, and the chair must hold at least a 50% appointment in the department.
+USC Dornsife requires that all PhD qualifying exam and dissertation committees contain an outside member.
+An outside member is considered to be faculty outside the student's program but internal to USC.

-If the committee has three members from the department, it may also include an "outside" member and/or an "external" member from another department or program at USC, from an institution other than USC, or someone whose professional profile demonstrates an impact on the field in significant, measurable ways.
+The committee may also include an "external" member from an institution other than USC, or someone whose professional profile demonstrates an impact on the field in significant, measurable ways.
 Emeriti faculty appointed to a qualifying exam committee when they were full-time faculty at USC may continue to serve on the dissertation committee until the student has graduated.
 Similarly, a former USC faculty member who was appointed to the qualifying exam committee while they were a full-time USC faculty member may continue to serve on the dissertation committee until the student has graduated.
 But note that someone who serves as an external member of the faculty in the qualifying exam may only serve as an outside member for the dissertation committee; likewise, someone who served as a member from the department for the qualifying exam may only count as a member of the department for the dissertation committee.